spc476/a09/README.txt

 		The .OPT TEST STACK <address> directive can only appear outside a .TEST directive.

+	W0018

+		The .OPT TEST STACKSIZE <size> directive can only appear outside a .TEST directive.

+	W0019

+		The given floating point format is not supported.

   Individual warnings can be supressed by using the appropritate command line option.